NetSuite ERP Implementation: The Complete Step-by-Step Guide

 Beyond role permissions, restrict record access by department, subsidiary, or location.
 A salesperson in the West India team sees only customers and deals in the West India subsidiary.
 A warehouse manager in the Mumbai location sees only Mumbai inventory.
 Configure these restrictions in the role settings under Audience.

-For audit compliance, ensure no single user can both create a vendor bill and approve its payment.
+For audit NetSuite India GST setup, ensure no single user can both create a vendor bill and approve its payment.
 NetSuite supports segregation of duties by assigning different roles for creation and approval.
 The person who enters a vendor bill should not be the same person who releases the payment.